elleem/reading-notes/401/second_half/reading27.md

 2. Describe the primary features and functionality of the Django Admin interface.
 How can it be customized to suit the specific needs of a project?

+use your models to build a site area that you can use to create, view, update, and delete records.
+Useful for testing, and managing data in production.
+Allows a superuser.

+Start by registering the models.

+`admin.py `

+`from django.contrib import admin`

+then import the models.

+customize permissions in `manage.py`

+- Each model has a list of individual records, identified by the string created with the model's __str__() method, and linked to detail views/forms for editing.
+By default, this view has an action menu at the top that you can use to perform bulk delete operations on records.

+- The model detail record forms for editing and adding records contain all the fields in the model, laid out vertically in their declaration order.

+- Further customize this by adding list views, detail views.

 ### Beginner's Guide to Django

 3. Briefly outline the key components and workflow of a Django application, as discussed in the Beginner’s Guide to Django.
 How do these components interact with each other to create a functional web application?